 II.4 Intellectual property rights (patents, copyrights for software or text, marks) issues, if any, related to the proposed text for incorporation

 [Insert current information, if any, about patents, copyrights for software or text, marks, etc. Relevant documents should be attached.]

+II.5 List of all proper names, trademarks, service marks or certification marks of specific companies/organizations, products or services.

+[Insert all proper names, trademarks, service marks or certification marks of specific companies/organizations, products or services used in the proposed text.]

-II.5 Other information
+II.6 Other information